National Elk Refuge Sleigh Rides

-Tickets are purchased at the Jackson Hole & Greater Yellowstone Visitor Center at 532 N. Cache St. in Jackson from 9:00 am – 4:00 pm during sleigh ride season.
+Tickets are purchased in the parking lot of the National Elk Refuge Visitor Center at 532 N. Cache St. in Jackson from 9:00 am – 4:00 pm during sleigh ride season.
 Look for the white trailer.

 Click for Google Maps directions.

-Shuttles depart from visitor center every 20-30 minutes.
+Shuttles depart from visitor center parking lot every 20-30 minutes.

 Closed Christmas Day (December 25th)

-New shuttles depart from visitor center every 20-30 minutes.
+New shuttles depart from visitor center parking lot every 20-30 minutes.